martschm/martschm.github.io/diploma_thesis.md

 ---

-## 4. R-Code
+## 5. R-Code

+In this section I provide different R codes for calculation of the numerical results presented in the diploma thesis.
+- 5.1.
+Calculation of the Distribution Function of the Aggregate Loss S
+- 5.2.
+Recursion for the Calculation of the Probability Mass Function of the Aggregate Loss S
+- 5.3.
+Calculation of the Probability Mass Function of the Aggregate Loss S by Integration over Copula Densities
+- 5.4.
+Rearrangement Algorithm for the Calculation of Sharp Bounds on the Distribution of the Aggregate Loss S
+- 5.5.
+Calculation of Sharp Bounds on Value-at-Risk and Expected Shortfall

+<br><br>

-### 4.1.
+### 5.1.
 Calculation of the Distribution Function of the Aggregate Loss S

 <img src="images/R_calculation_distribution_function.png?raw=true"/>